JoshuaKGoldberg/create-typescript-app/README.md

 ## Explainer

 This template is available for anybody who wants to set up a Node application using TypeScript.
-It sets up the following tooling for you:
+It can set up the following tooling for you:

 - [**All Contributors**](https://allcontributors.org): Tracks various kinds of contributions and displays them in a nicely formatted table in the README.md.
 - [**ESLint**](https://eslint.org): Static analysis for JavaScript code, configured with [typescript-eslint](https://typescript-eslint.io) for TypeScript code and other general-use plugins.